eProsima/Shapes-Demo-Docs/docs/discovery.rst

 Discovery and basic connectivity
 ================================

-This test attemps to show the automatic discovery concept in Fast RTPS.
-Automatic discovery means that new applications are automatically discovered by any other members of the network.
-To achieve this, we need to create three publishers and three subscribers.
+In Fast RTPS, the discovery task is automatic.
+Fast RTPS performs the task of finding the relevant information and distributing it to its destination.
+It means that new nodes are automatically discovered by any other in the network.

-At the end of the test, you will see two aditional squares in each instance, mirroning the movements of the original square in real-time.
+In this test we have to launch three Publisher and three Subscriber.
+At the end, you will see two additional squares in each instance, mirroring the movements of the original square in real-time.

+**Step-by-Step**

 First, you have to create three publishers: